 Day Tours from Edinburgh

-- A day trip to Alnwick Castle (one of our favourite Harry Potter filming locations in the UK), which also includes time in the beautiful Scottish borders region
+- A day trip to Alnwick Castle (one of our favourite Harry Potter filming locations in the UK), taking in the lovely Scottish Borders on the way

-- A day trip to St. Andrews, home of golf, and the cute fishing villages of Fife
+- A day trip to St Andrews, the home of golf, and the pretty fishing villages of Fife

-- A day tour of Loch Lomond and Stirling Castle, as well as other highlights including the Trossachs and the Kelpies
+- A day tour to Loch Lomond and Stirling Castle, with the Trossachs and the Kelpies thrown in

-- A full day tour that includes Loch Ness, Glencoe and Whisky tasting.
-A long day, but a good way to see a lot.
+- A full-day tour to Loch Ness, Glencoe and a whisky distillery.
+A long day, but a brilliant way to see a lot of the Highlands

-- Another full day tour of Loch Ness and the Highlands, including Glencoe, but without the whisky tasting
+- Another Loch Ness and the Highlands tour including Glencoe, but without the whisky stop

 Where to Stay in Edinburgh